stalpers/sanitize_HAR/README.md

 The script will sanitize all Cookie values.

-TODO: process senasitive in POST & GET requests
+TODO: process sensitive in POST & GET requests